vmware-tanzu-labs/cf-mgmt/README.md

 To run the unit tests, use `go test $(glide nv)`.

+### SSH configuration
+In order to use the key `allow-ssh-until` in your space config, you must set your `allow-ssh` to false. `cf-mgmt` treats a null value differently than false.

 #### Integration tests

 There are integration tests that require some additional configuration.